Israel Archaeology: Volunteer On An Excavation In 2025

 - Dig for a Day at Beit Guvrin National Park – IAA (3 hours, small entrance fee)

-- Temple Mount Sifting Project – Jerusalem (2 hours, small fee)
+- Temple Mount Sifting Project – Jerusalem (2 hours, fee – see increased fee notice (due to the war) on their site here)

 - Volunteer with the Israel Antiquities Authority

-⛏️ Summer digs in 2023 open for Israel archaeology volunteers:
+โ๏ธ Summer digs in 2025 open for Israel archaeology volunteers:

 Check each link for up-to-date info like cost, dates and application information!